 Therefore, Ceq = C1 + C2 + C3 = 2 + 3 + 4 = 9pF

-Hence, total capacitance of the combination is 9pF.
+Hence, the total capacitance of the combination is 9pF.

-The three capacitors are having the same voltage, V = 100v
+The three capacitors have the same voltage, V = 100v

 q = charge